franciscorafart/learn-cpp/Notes.md

 - Pointer add `*` after variable name
 - Reference add `&` after variable name

+### Compiler
+- Compiler takes text files of source code and converts it into an intermediate object file.
+- It pre processes code, then createa an abstract syntax tree, and finally creates machine code.
+- The compiler reates obj file for every C++ file (translation unit).
+In C++ there's no such thing as a file, a file is just a way to feed the compiler with source code.
+A translation unit can be made of multiple cpp files if we include them in one another.
+- Stage 1: Pre-processing:
+    - #include -> Opens file to include and copy pastes its content.
+    -  #define => Looks for first work, and replaces it with whatever follows
+    Example: `#define Log(x) std::cout << x << std::endl;`
+    #if => Conditionally pre proccess code
+- Stage 2: Compile into machine code
+    -

 ### Header Files

 - Header files are used to declare certain types of functions.
 If we write a function in